TinyRaindrop/Firefox-UI-customization/README.md

 ## Features

-- centered URL
+- centered address in urlbar
-- top of the page centered findbar
+- floating centered findbar on the top of the page
 - subtle tab separators
-- tab close button on hover
+- tab close button visible only on hover
+- unnecessary buttons removed
+- context menus cleaned up
 - dark thin scrollbars
 - dark JS alerts/prompts
-- context menus cleaned up
+- dark viewsource and error pages
 - bookmarks bar on newtab page on hover
 - background image on newtab page
+- floating navbar in fullscreen mode
+- compact addons overflow menu
+-

 Some colors might be hardcoded to match the theme I use ([ArcDark](https://addons.mozilla.org/en-US/firefox/addon/arc-dark-theme-we/)).

-## Installing
+## Installation

-Copy contents into `yourFirefoxProfile\chrome` folder.

-`yourFirefoxProfile` can be accessed from `about:support -> Profile Folder`.
+1. Open your profile from `about:support > Profile Folder`.
+2. Inside create a folder named `chrome`.
+3. Copy contents of this repository into this `chrome` folder.

+Comment out `@import` lines in `userChrome.css` and `userContent.css` to disable certain tweaks.
+Such as

+`/*@import url('userContent/about_newtab.css');*/`

 ## Examples